Maya the Bee (TV series): Season 2 (2017)

+Development

+Before the revival series was made, Belgian production company Studio 100 launched its Paris-based French animation production division Studio 100 Animation to produce revival version from the catalogue of its parent with Maya the Bee becoming its first production from the new French unit.

+Two years later in April 2011, Studio 100 Animation developed a revival of the German book franchise Maya the Bee with French TV network TF1 and German broadcaster ZDF was onboard as co-broadcaster while Austrian broadcaster ORF brought free-TV and German language-rights to the series for that country.

 Controversy

 In September 2017, parents spotted a drawing of a penis in the series' 35th episode.
 After the clip went viral on Facebook, Netflix temporarily removed the episode from the website.
 The episode subsequently returned with the offensive drawing edited out.
-The production company apologized to many fans and stated it was "a very bad joke from one of the 150 artists working on the production".
+The production company apologized to many fans and stated that it was "a very bad joke from one of the 150 artists working on the production".